Colton Moore: Opposition to judicial complex renaming

-Georgia Future Caucus

-In 2020, Moore became the co- chair of the Georgia branch of the Future Caucus, a bipartisan organization that educates on legislative issues that future generations will face.
-Moore co-chairs alongside Representative Jasmine Clark.

 Controversies

+Efforts to overturn the 2020 presidential election results

+After the 2020 United States presidential election, Moore publicly called for all of Georgia's votes to be disregarded due to "treasonous allegations," and for Georgia's electoral votes to instead be chosen by himself and the other members of the state's general assembly.

 Warnings of civil war

-On August 29, 2023 while appearing on Steve Bannon's "War Room" podcast, Moore claimed that his constituents could be "fighting in the streets" if Fulton County District Attorney Fani Willis is not prevented from prosecuting former president Donald Trump and his 18 alleged co-conspirators for violations of Georgia's RICO statute and other offenses connected with the attempts to reverse the outcome of the 2020 presidential election.
+On August 29, 2023 while appearing on Steve Bannon's "War Room" podcast, Moore said that his constituents could be "fighting in the streets" if Fulton County District Attorney Fani Willis is not prevented from prosecuting former president Donald Trump and his 18 alleged co-conspirators for violations of Georgia's RICO statute and other offenses connected with the attempts to reverse the outcome of the 2020 presidential election.
 While recalling a conversation with another senator, Moore stated "I don't want a civil war, I don't want to have to draw my rifle."
 He also suggested that Georgia Republicans "have the legislative authority to call in the state troopers and bring [the Georgia State prosecutors] in."

 Suspension by Georgia Senate Republican Caucus

 On September 28, 2023, the Georgia Senate Republican Caucus indefinitely suspended Moore, after he was accused of publicly using false statements against fellow caucus members.
 In a letter to Governor Kemp, Moore called for an emergency session to investigate Fulton County District Attorney Fani Willis, who had indicted Donald Trump and 18 other people on felony charges.
-Moore claimed to have the support of 3/5 of both the Senate and House (required to investigate Willis).
+Moore said he had the support of 3/5 of both the Senate and House (required to investigate Willis).
 Governor Kemp's office later stated that Moore "has not provided evidence that he has the necessary support to call a special session".
 Moore later pleaded that he needed more of his colleagues to sign his petition.
-Following Moore's assertions, Kemp called the move "political theater" and "some grifter scam that [Moore] is doing to help them raise a few dollars on their campaign account."
+After Moore's assertions, Kemp called the move "political theater" and "some grifter scam that [Moore] is doing to help them raise a few dollars on their campaign account."

-Following the refusal of Republican lawmakers to investigate Willis, Moore made hostile statements against them.
+After the refusal of Republican lawmakers to investigate Willis, Moore made hostile statements against them.
 The caucus later issued a statement, saying "Moore has a right to his own opinion.
 However, during his advocacy for his ill-conceived proposal, Senator Moore has knowingly misled people across Georgia and our nation, causing unnecessary tension and hostility, while putting his caucus colleagues and their families at risk of personal harm".

 At least two Republican lawmakers reported receiving online threats after refusing to launch an investigation into Willis.

 Moore replied, "The Georgia RINOs responded to my call to fight back against the Trump witch hunts by acting like children and throwing me out of the caucus".